v-jiaodi/chat-with-your-data-solution-accelerator/README.md

 ### Deploying again

-If you've only changed the backend/frontend code in the `app` folder, then you don't need to re-provision the Azure resources.
+If you've only changed the backend/frontend code, then you don't need to re-provision the Azure resources.
 You can just run:

 ```azd deploy```